luciusmagn/magnusi.tech/posts/huoh.md

 However, there were also things happening outside his home.

-A blue butterfly, with wings that had a black edge was fluttering around in clear view of Endell and Neiro's place of stay.
+A blue butterfly, with wings that had a black edge, was fluttering around in clear view of Endell and Neiro's place of stay.
 It was a church, not very used, but since two years ago, it looked at least a bit better.
 The inside was decorated with things that didn't traditionally belong in a church, but I will leave you, dear listener, to figure out the person responsible-